You've got questions and we've got answers! This is where we explain it all.

 How do I learn more about getting started at Kitchen Local?
 The first step is to complete and submit the Contact Form to set up an Initial Consultation.
 We'll discuss your business concept and needs, information, resources and connections you'll need specific to you business, requirements to become a participant business, the permitting/licensing process and a tour of our facility.

 I think I would like to start/expand a food business, but am not sure where to begin?
 We are happy to meet with those interested in starting/expanding a food business for an Initial Consultation, no matter what stage you are in and whether or not you are interested in becoming a Kitchen Local participant business.
 In fact, the earlier the better!
-We promise that you will walk away with a lot of great information, resources, and connections to help with your planning and decision making.
+We promise that you will walk away with a lot of great information regarding how to move forward, resources, and connections to help with your planning and decision making.

 What is required to become a Kitchen Local participant business?
-(1) In-person Initial Consultation; (2) Initialed and signed Kitchen Local, LLC Operating Policies Handbook; (3) Signed Kitchen Local, LLC Operating Agreement; (4) Compliance/Security Deposit; (5) Servsafe Food Manager’s Certificate; (6) Mass Allergen Certificate; (7) Certificate of Insurance showing a minimum of $1,000,000 occurrence and $2,000,000 aggregate, with Kitchen Local, LLC listed as an additional insured along with a Waiver of Subrogation.
+(1) In-person Initial Consultation; (2) Reviewed, initialed and signed Kitchen Local, LLC Operating Policies Handbook; (3) Reviewed, initialed and signed Kitchen Local, LLC Operating Agreement; (4) Compliance/Security Deposit; (5) Servsafe Food Manager’s Certificate; (6) Mass Allergen Certificate; (7) Certificate of Insurance showing a minimum of $1,000,000 occurrence and $2,000,000 aggregate, with Kitchen Local, LLC listed as an additional insured along with a Waiver of Subrogation.

 Once I become a Kitchen Local participant business, what do I need to have in place to be able to sell my food product(s)?
 Once you become an "approved" Kitchen Local, LLC participant business then you can submit your...
 (1) Food Service Permit Application specific to Kitchen Local to the Amesbury Board of Health; (2) Victualler’s License Application to the Amesbury City Clerk's Office; (3) If applicable, Wholesale Food Business License Application (if producing a food product for business to business resale in). * We guide you through the permitting/licensing process!